Ricette di Sicilia

 - 4

-Cover the bowl with a cloth and leave to rise in a warm spot for around 2 hours.
+Cover the dough with a cloth and leave it to rise in a warm spot for about 2 hours.

 - 5

-Once risen, divide the dough into 12 equal balls and place them on a floured baking tray.
+Once risen, divide the dough into 12 balls and arrange them on a floured baking tray.

 - 6

-Leave the dough to rest for another 30 minutes, then gently flatten each ball to form the traditional muffulette shape.
+Let them rest for another 30 minutes, then gently press each to form the classic muffulette shape.

 - 7

-Bake in a preheated static oven at 200°C for about 15 minutes, until golden and crisp.
+Bake in a preheated static oven at 200°C for around 15 minutes, until golden and crisp.

 - 8

-Remove from the oven, let cool slightly, and serve drizzled with good olive oil, with anchovies, oregano or fresh primo sale cheese if you like.
+Remove from the oven, let cool slightly, and enjoy drizzled with olive oil, anchovies, oregano, or fresh primo sale cheese.

 💡 Tips and Variations

-For a richer fennel flavour, lightly toast the fennel seeds in a dry pan before adding them to the dough.
-If you’d prefer a sweeter touch, sprinkle the muffulette with brown sugar and a drizzle of honey just after baking.
+For a sweeter twist, sprinkle the muffulette with brown sugar and drizzle with honey just after baking.

 📦 Storage

-- • Keep muffulette wrapped in a clean cotton tea towel for up to 2 days.
+- • Store the muffulette wrapped in a clean tea towel to keep them fresh for up to two days, avoiding plastic which can affect their texture.

-- • To refresh, warm them in the oven at 150°C for 5 minutes.
+- • To refresh their crispness, warm them in the oven at 150°C for a few minutes before serving.

-- • You can freeze them and thaw at room temperature when needed.
+- • For longer storage, freeze individually wrapped rolls and thaw at room temperature when needed.

 🍷 Pairing